elijahakintade/SOAR-EDR-Project/README.md

 ### Tools Used

-- Wazuh is an open-source security monitoring platform used for threat detection.
-- TheHive is an open-source incident response platform that helps security teams manage and investigate security incidents
-- Shuffle: A general purpose security automation platform
+- LimaCharlie: Monitoring and responding to endpoint threats.
+- Tines: Building and executing incident response playbooks.
+- Slack: Real-time communication and collaboration.
+- Python: Writing scripts for custom automation tasks.

 ## Steps